seydx/homebridge-instances-platform/README.md

 - **CPU Usage** shows CPU usage of all running services
 - **RAM Usage** show RAM usage of all running services
 - **Temperature** shows current CPU temperature
+- **Updatable Plugins** shows size of updatable plugins and switch to update all plugins
 - **Dynamic** this plugin adds/removes dynamically new enabled/disabled services

 ## Installation instructions